trufflesuite/ganache/docs/README.md

 These are guidelines, not rules. :-)

- * Use Node v10.7.0 for most local development.
-This is the earliest version we support.
+ * Use Node.js v10.7.0 for most local development.
  * Use `bigint` literals, e.g., `123n`; if the number is externally configurable and/or could exceed `Number.MAX_SAFE_INTEGER`.
  * Write tests.